deepgram-starters/project-template/README.md

 #### Run the application

-> to support the UI, it must always run on port 8080
+> If your starter has a UI, it must always run on port 8080

 The `dev` script will run a web and API server concurrently.
 Once running, you can [access the application in your browser](http://localhost:8080/).